On a predator-prey system with random switching that never converges to its equilibrium: Introduction and main results

 where $x(t), y(t)$ are the densities of the prey and the predator at time $t\geq 0$ and $a,b,c$ and $d$ are positive constants.
-If one assumes that $x(0)=x_0>0, y(0)=y_0>0$, so that both predator and prey are present, then the solutions of system \eqref{e:LV} are periodic (see \cite{G75, HS98}).
+If one assumes that $x(0)=x_0>0, y(0)=y_0>0$, so that both predator and prey are present, then the solutions of system \eqref{e:LV} are periodic (see \cite{G75, HS98}) and given in phase space by the curves described by the first integral,

 One should note that both the predator and the prey from \eqref{e:LV} do not experience intraspecific competition.
-In particular, if the predator is not present (i.e. $y_0=0$) then the prey density blows up to infinity. \cite{GH79, MHP14} are able to analyze the $n$-dimensional generalization of \eqref{e:LV} i.e. the setting when one has one prey and $n-1$ predators and each species interacts only with the adjacent trophic levels.
+In particular, if the predator is not present (i.e. $y_0=0$) then the prey density blows up to infinity.
+In \cite{GH79, MHP14} the authors are able to analyze the $n$-dimensional generalization of \eqref{e:LV} i.e. the setting when one has one prey and $n-1$ predators and each species interacts only with the adjacent trophic levels.
 Stochastic predator-prey models have been studied in the stochastic differential equation setting by \cite{R03, HN17, HN17b}.
 However, we note that in all these studies one needed to assume that there exists intraspecific competition among the prey and the predators.
 This simplifies the analysis significantly because the predator and the prey densities get pushed towards the origin when they become too large.

+In \cite{AHS79} the authors show that if the coefficient $a$ (growth rate of the prey) is randomly perturbed by white noise then the resulting stochastic system cannot have a stationary distribution and that as the time goes to infinity, with probability $1$, explosion does not occur.
+In \cite{KK01} the authors look at scaling limits of Lotka--Volterra systems perturbed by white noise - they prove that a suitably rescaled version of $r(x(t),y(t))$, where $r(x,y)$ is the first integral from \eqref{e:first}, converges to a one-dimensional stochastic differential equation.
+They then use this SDE to gain information about both the deterministic and the stochastic Lotka--Volterra systems.

-In \cite{t06} the authors consider a random switching between two Lotka-Volterra prey-predator systems of the form \eqref{e:LV}.
+We consider the random switching between two Lotka--Volterra prey-predator systems of the form \eqref{e:LV}.
 More precisely, for $i \in E:=\{0,1\}$, let $F^i:\RR_+^2\to\RR_+^2$ denote the vector field

 with $a_i, b_i, c_i, d_i > 0$.
 Let $(I_t)_{t \geq 0}$ be a continuous-time Markov Chain defined on some probability space $(\Omega, \mathcal{F}, \PP)$ and taking values in $E:=\{0,1\}$.
 Suppose $I_t$ has transition rates $k_0, k_1 >0$.
 Throughout the paper we will let $\RR_{++}^2:=\{(x_1,x_2)\in \RR^2 ~|~ x_1>0,x_2>0\}$ and $\RR_{+}^2:=\{(x_1,x_2)\in \RR^2 ~|~ x_1\geq 0,x_2\geq 0\}$.
 We denote by $(X_t)_{t \geq 0}=(x_t,y_t)_{t \geq 0}$ the solution of